Like any endeavor worth pursuing in life, it takes careful preparation to become an optometrist.

 Enter a search request and press enter.
 Press Esc or the X to close.

-The Vision Therapy and Rehabilitation Optometry Residency Program at Southern College of Optometry provides qualified graduate optometrists with advanced clinical experience in the management of binocular vision disorders including vision therapy, acquired brain injury and developmental/behavioral aspects of vision care that will facilitate their development into exceptional clinicians offering specialized skills in optometric care for brain injured patients and persons with binocular and developmental vision impairment.
+The Residency in Vision Rehabilitation, with Emphasis in Brain Injury Rehabilitation and Vision Therapy and Vision Rehabilitation Program at Southern College of Optometry provides qualified graduate optometrists with advanced clinical experience in the management of binocular vision disorders including vision therapy, acquired brain injury and developmental/behavioral aspects of vision care that will facilitate their development into exceptional clinicians offering specialized skills in optometric care for brain injured patients and persons with binocular and developmental vision impairment.

 Objective: The resident will develop a high degree of efficiency in the provision of vision therapy and rehabilitation services